Dathasai1234/Personal-Notes/Archive/reckner.md

 **Impact**:

  - Unprivileged users may gain unauthorized access to schedule and modify **at** and **cron** jobs.
- - Allowing them to execute arbitrary commands or scripts with elevated privileges.
+ - Allowing them to execute commands or scripts with elevated privileges.

 **Solution**: